-The essay is marked externally according to detailed criteria, the descriptors of which can be found in the Guide to the Extended Essay (2013).
+The essay is marked externally according to detailed criteria, the descriptors of which can be found in the Guide to the Extended Essay (2018).

-The total number of marks for the extended essay is 36.
+The total number of marks for the extended essay is 34.
 The marks achieved in the essay can be converted into a grade according to the boundaries below.
+Although the EE grade boundaries for 2018 have not yet been released, the current grade boundaries are provided below for your reference.
 The number of bonus points awarded can then be found in conjunction with the grade obtained in the TOK essay.

-Marks 0-7 8-15 16-22 23-28 29-36 Grade E D С В A
+Marks 0-7 8-15 16-22 23-28 29-36 Grade E D С В А